Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Proof of Theorem

 \begin{proof} Let $\tilde p, \tilde q$ project to points $p, q \in S\backslash W$.
 Consider an oriented path $\tilde \psi$ connecting $\tilde p$ and $\tilde q$ in $\wti{S\backslash W}$, let $\psi$ be its projection to an oriented path between $p$ and $q$ in ${S\backslash W}$.
 We make a homotopy of $\psi$ on $S \backslash W$ so that $\psi$ becomes the concatenation of finitely many simple closed curves $\psi_i$ based at $p$ and of a simple arc $\psi_a$ connecting $p$ and $q$.

 We now take ``point-pushing'' homeomorphisms along every $\psi_i$ and along $\psi_a$.
 For the loops $\psi_i$ such a map is obtained as follows.
-We take a small embedded strip along $\psi_i$ in ${S\backslash W}$ and consider a homeomorphism $h_i: S \rar S$ that is identity outside the strip, that is also identity on $\psi_i$, but that makes one full twist inside the strip in the direction determined by the orientation of $\psi_i$.
-Every $h_i$ is isotopic to identity so that $W$ is fixed and $p$ moves along $\psi_i$ during the isotopy.
-For $\psi_a$ we consider a small embedded disk around $\psi_a$ in ${S\backslash W}$ and a homeomorphism $h_a: S \rar S$ that is identity outside the disk and that sends $p$ to $q$.
-It is also isotopic to identity by an isotopy fixing $W$ and moving $p$ along $\psi_a$.
-By $h$ we denote the composition of all $h_i$ and $h_a$.
-It is clear that it is isotopic to identity by an isotopy fixing $W$ and moving $p$ along $\psi$.
+We take a small embedded strip along $\psi_i$ in ${S\backslash W}$ and consider a homeomorphism $h_i: S \rar S$ that is the identity outside the strip, that is also the identity on $\psi_i$, but that makes one full twist inside the strip in the direction determined by the orientation of $\psi_i$.
+Every $h_i$ is isotopic to the identity so that $W$ is fixed and $p$ moves along $\psi_i$ during the isotopy.
+For $\psi_a$ we consider a small embedded disk around $\psi_a$ in ${S\backslash W}$ and a homeomorphism $h_a: S \rar S$ that is the identity outside the disk and that sends $p$ to $q$.
+It is also isotopic to the identity by an isotopy fixing $W$ and moving $p$ along $\psi_a$.
+We denote by $h$ the composition of all $h_i$ and $h_a$.
+It is clear that it is isotopic to the identity by an isotopy fixing $W$ and is moving $p$ along $\psi$.
 Thereby $\tilde h_{\backslash W}$ sends $\tilde p$ to $\tilde q$. \end{proof}